The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

 We first give the scaling behavior:

 In order to compute the contributions in more detail, we first note that

 where~$\psi^\u$ denotes the physical wave function which is perturbed by the jet~$\u$.
-Exactly as explained after~\eqref{Ld2Jj} for the contribution~$\sim \delta^{-4} J$, the term~$\nabla_{1,\u} \nabla_{2,\v} P(x,y)$ does not contribute to the Lagrangian in the formalism of the continuum limit (we remark, however, that it does give rise to a finite contribution to the Lagrangian, which could be computed similar to the contribution by the Dirac current in~\cite[Section~5.2]{noether}).
+Exactly as explained after~\eqref{Ld2Jj} for the contribution~${\sim} \delta^{-4} J$, the term~$\nabla_{1,\u} \nabla_{2,\v} P(x,y)$ does not contribute to the Lagrangian in the formalism of the continuum limit (we remark, however, that, going beyond the error terms of the form~\eqref{ap1}, it does give rise to a finite contribution to the Lagrangian, which could be computed similar to the contribution by the Dirac current in~\cite[Section~5.2]{noether}).

 It remains to analyze the effect of~\eqref{nabP1} and~\eqref{nabP2} on the Lagrangian.
 Recall that one of the brackets in~\eqref{notation} involves a factor~$\delta^{-4}$, whereas the other bracket involves the Dirac current squared.
 Therefore, we need to compute the second order perturbation of the absolute values of the eigenvalues of the closed chain: